A guide to adaptive cruise control - how it works and why you should be using it

 First introduced in higher-end models back in the 1960s, traditional cruise control allows drivers to keep their car at a set speed without having to constantly keep their foot on the accelerator, regardless of the road gradient.

-The more technologically-advanced adaptive cruise control, constantly adapts to the road in front of you, meaning you’ll always be able to stay a safe distance between yourself and the car in front.
+The more technologically-advanced adaptive cruise control was first introduced in the 1990s.
+It constantly adapts to the vehicles in front of you, meaning you’ll always be able to stay a safe distance between yourself and the car in front.

 What are the types of adaptive cruise control?